whoisdsmith/Project-Audio/The Casket Diaries/You’ll Always Be My Light.md

 Home again
 No, no

-> Tell me all about your life and what it’s like to be a man I just think about how you saved my life when you wore that cape and you wore that smile
+Tell me all about your life and what it’s like to be a man I just think about how you saved my life when you wore that cape and you wore that smile
 And I miss you, I fucking miss you, oh no

-> It’s not the same without you
+It’s not the same without you
 I hope you can hear me
 I hope you know that
 I loved you so deeply

-> My father told me do everything with love
+My father told me do everything with love
 To show up every day, give it my best and to never give up

-> He said “Son, just do your best”
+He said “Son, just do your best”

-> Dad I miss you and I hate that you’re gone
+Dad I miss you and I hate that you’re gone
 I hope you know I loved you so much you were the best part of growing up together you and me had so much fun

-> I know that you’re in a better place
+I know that you’re in a better place

+#lyrics #thecasketdiaries #Intotheunknownofthecosmos